 In case a business chooses to apply for an annual retailer license, a tentative list of required supporting documents include: Business formation Document, Evidence of Legal Right to Occupy the proposed Location, Financial Information, Inventory Procedures, Labor Peace Agreement, Non-Laboratory Quality Control Procedures, Premises Diagram, Proof of Surety Bond, Security Procedures, and finally Transportation Procedures.

-Premises Diagram is the specific are InnoDez can help you with.
+Premises Diagram is the specific InnoDez can help you with

 According to State licensing guidelines (SECTION I – REQUIRED ATTACHMENTS/DOCUMENTS): Applicants are required to provide a diagram of the premises, which must be drawn to scale and clearly identify the following: